Remuneration committee report

-I am pleased to present Italtile's Remuneration report for the year ended 30 June 2020.
+I am pleased to present the Remuneration report of Italtile for the year ended 30 June 2023.

-The Committee has oversight of the Group's remuneration practices and policies.
-The Committee is focused on responsible remuneration practices across the Company and strives for fair, responsible and transparent remuneration through the review of remuneration practices.
+The Committee has oversight of the remuneration practices and policies of the Group.
+It focuses on responsible remuneration practices across the Company and strives for fair, competitive and transparent remuneration.

-During the year under review, the Chairman of the Remuneration Committee engaged extensively with a range of shareholders regarding the remuneration policy.
-This has resulted in a refinement of our policy and the successful approval of the new retention scheme.
+The Chairman of the Remuneration Committee engages extensively with a range of shareholders regarding the remuneration policy and packages.

 REMUNERATION COMMITTEE AT A GLANCE